David Malukas: Dale Coyne Racing (2022–2023)

 On December 15, 2021, it was announced that Malukas would drive the No. 18 entry full-time for Dale Coyne Racing in partnership with HMD Motorsports during the 2022 IndyCar Series season.
-At Mid-Ohio, he would finish a career best ninth being his first top-10 of the season.
-At the next race in Toronto, Malukas made it into the Firestone Fast 6 for a second time that season and qualified a career best fifth.
-Malukas took his first podium at Gateway, nearly passing his idol Josef Newgarden for the win on the last lap before ultimately settling for second place.
+At Mid-Ohio, he finished a career-best ninth in his first top-ten of the season.
+At the next race in Toronto, Malukas made it into the Firestone Fast 6 for a second time that season and qualified a career-best fifth.
+Malukas took his first podium at Gateway, nearly passing his idol Josef Newgarden for the win on the last lap but ultimately settling for second place.